Matsilagi/RSRetroArch/README.md

  - Needs More JPEG by rory618: Applies DCT compression used by the JPEG file format. (https://www.shadertoy.com/view/llfyz4)
  - NTSC Decoder by xot: Same concept as Artifact Colors, infact, im using its siginal modulator coupled with specific values from this demodulator to get the result equal, not exactly how i do my ports, but hey, it works! (https://www.shadertoy.com/view/Mdffz7)
  - TV CRT Pixels by iq: Mimics the Shadow-Mask / Slot-Mask of a CRT TV. (https://www.shadertoy.com/view/XsfGDl)
+ - VHS by Various Authors: The good old VHS shader from the ReShade Framework.
+A mishmash of VHS-related shadertoys + the MAME NTSC shader, all joined in to create a old VHS-tape visual.
  - vt220 by sprash3: Meant to mimic a vt220 terminal, also includes the Night version + a version with the Frame only so you can fit your own screen data inside it. (https://www.shadertoy.com/view/MtBXW3)

 #### PARTNER REPOSITORIES